“This is exactly what Plymouth needs”

 Gregg Harding, Coach at Plymouth Startup Weekend, from Access to Finance

 The first ever Techstars Startup Weekend Plymouth took place at the end of April, on the theme of health and wellbeing, and was a pilot for a series of Startup Weekends which will be delivered by the University over the next three years as part of iMayflower.
-The event was organised by the University of Plymouth’s The Bridge initiative alongside Google-backed start-up supporters Techstars, with support from the Real Ideas Organisation (RIO), Plymouth Science Park and the EPIC project, which is also led by the University.
+The event was organised by the University of Plymouth’s The Bridge initiative alongside Google-backed start-up supporters Techstars, with support from Real Ideas, Plymouth Science Park and the EPIC project, which is also led by the University.

 In total the event involved around 50 people including coaches, judges, attendees and other supporting roles, and resulted in five teams working full-time over the course of the weekend.
 With 54 hours to build a startup, Friday saw participants pitching ideas, before voting on which ones to take forward, and forming teams to work together over the weekend.